FBRDNLMS/NLMSvariants/src/ansi_c_implementation/README.md

 ## Installation

 Use `$ make` or compile it anywhere else.
-This code is ANSI compatible .
-Nevertheless if you use Visual Studio use the C++ implementation in __../src/cpp_implementation__
+However if you use Visual Studio use the C++ implementation in __../src/cpp_implementation__.
+It's a carbon copy of the *.c file but VS wants to use a *.cpp file.

 ## Features